andrevinic/andrevinic/README.md

 ## Resume

 - I’m an iOS Developer, been working with iOS since 2015
-- I’m currently working at Romeo as iOS Tech-Lead
 - BS. in Computer Science at Federal University of Sao Paulo
 - Living in Berlin/Germany